 A common feature of the life cycle of all baculoviruses is the presence of virions embedded in occlusion bodies that are produced in the final stage of the replication cycle and are released upon the death and disintegration of the insect.
 Occlusion bodies serve to stabilize the virus in the environment and are normally only dissolved under alkaline conditions.
-High pH environments are rarely, if ever, encountered in most ecosystems and normally are only found in the midguts of some susceptible insects.
-Upon ingestion, the alkaline conditions of the midgut of larvae cause the dissolution of the occlusion bodies and the release of the ODV (Figs. 2.1, 3.2).
+Hiah pH environments are rarely, if ever, encountered in most ecosystems and normally are only found in the midguts of some susceptible insects.
+Upon ingestion, the alkaline conditions of the midgut of larvae cause the dissolution of the occlusion bodies and the release of the ODV (Figs. 2.3, 3.2).
 The polyhedron envelope/calyx structure that surrounds the polyhedra is likely degraded by proteinases present in the gut or associated with the polyhedra (see Chapter 2).
-After their release from occlusion bodies, the first barrier that the viruses encounter in the insect midgut is the peritrophic membrane (PM) (Fig. 3.2).
-As described in the previous chapter, polyhedra are nonspecifically contaminated by bacterial proteinases that function under alkaline conditions.
-Also some baculoviruses encode endopeptidases (metalloproteinases) that contain divalent cations as integral components of their structure.
-One category of metalloproteinases, called enhancins, is concentrated in occlusion It is thought that enhancins specifically digest mucin, a PM component, thereby allowing
+After their release from occlusion bodies, the first barrier that the viruses encounter in the insect midgut is

 Fig. 3.2.
 The insect midgut and virus infection.
-The midgut cells generate the peritrophic membrane (PM) by the synthesis and secretion of chitin, muccopolysaccharides and proteins.
+The midgut cells generate the peritrophic matrix (PM) by the synthesis and secretion of chitin, muccopolysaccharides and proteins.
 They also secrete digestive enzymes and ions that regulate the pH.
-Occlusion bodies are dissolved by the high pH in the midgut lumen, and are further degraded by proteinases that may also digest the PM.
+Occlusion bodies are dissolved by the high pH in the midgut lumen, and are further degraded by proteinases associated with occlusion bodies that may also digest the PM.
 The three major types of midgut cells are indicated, columnar epithelium (CE), goblet cells (G) and regenerative cells (R).

-virus access to the epithelial cell surface (5).
+the peritrophic matrix (PM) (Fig. 3.2).
+As described in the previous chapter, polyhedra are nonspecifically contaminated bγ bacterial that alkaline proteinases function under Also some baculoviruses encode conditions. endopeptidases (metalloproteinases) that contain divalent cations as integral components of their structure.
+One category of metalloproteinases, called enhancins, is concentrated in occlusion bodies.
+It is thought that enhancins specifically digest mucin, a PM component, thereby allowing virus access to the epithelial cell surface [6].
 Enhancins are only encoded by a limited number of baculoviruses and it is unclear how viruses that lack this enzyme pass through the PM.
-However, some are highly infectious (e.g., AcMNPV), and do not appear to be inhibited by the PM suggesting that there must be alternate or parallel mechanisms. such as the contaminating bacterial proteinases described above, that are involved in breeching the PM (6).
+However, some are highly infectious (e.g., AcMNPV), and do not appear to be inhibited by the PM suggesting that there must be alternate or parallel mechanisms, such as the contaminating bacterial proteinases described above, that are involved in breeching the PM [7].
 The following is an overview of the pathogenesis of AcMNPV and related viruses that cause systemic infections.
 These viruses, after initial replication in the midgut, spread throughout the organism.

-In contrast, a variety of less wellcharacterized viruses limit their replication to midgut cells.
-At the end of this section, the pathogenesis of virusesthat are confined to the midgut and do not cause systemic infections will be reviewed.
+contrast, a variety of less well-characterized viruses limit their replication to midgut cells.
+At the end of this section, the pathogenesis of viruses that are confined to the midgut and do not cause systemic infections will be reviewed.

 Fig. 3.3 PH profiles along the gut lumens of two lepidoperan species.
 The pH of the hemolymph was 6.7.
 The species shown are Lichnoptera felina (circles) and Manduca sexta (triangles).
-This figure is reproduced with permission of the Company of Biologists from (18).
+This figure is reproduced with permission of the Company of Biologists from [3].